 - Save money on content creation and unnecessary web marketing costs,

-- Determine which marketing channels you should invest more of your budget, time, and your efforts on,
+- Determine which channels you should invest more time, budget, and your efforts on,

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat tools, strategies, sites, and anything designed to manipulate or violate the terms of service and policies of companies like Google, Facebook, YouTube, etc..
+In fact, we urge you to avoid using black hat sites, strategies, software, and anything that violates the terms of service and policies of sites like Twitter, Google, Facebook, etc..

-What we are focusing in this article series is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites that your target audience frequents.
+What we are focusing in this article series is to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that most small businesses lack the time, resources and financial means to engage in the kind of content marketing that many online experts advise doing.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+As we’ve just seen in the previous section, many business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts recommend.
+What you want to do, then, is be strategic with your limited resources, time, and budget.

-(Posting content to individual channels can be extremely time-consuming!)
+(Posting content to individual channels is very time-consuming!)

 Why not choose this one instead …